My-UofE/ECM1410-Workshop-07-Instructions/README.md

 ```
 <details>
   <summary><strong>Hint.</strong> (expand to view)</summary><br>
-To be able to find the base of the cylinder we can use code like the following to call the method from the superclass:
+To be able to find the base of the cylinder we can use code like the following access methods from the superclass from within the subclass definition:

 ```java
 double baseArea = super.getArea();